-To apply, heat it and the leather up a little bit, apply generously, wipe off excess and let dry.
-Done.
-It can be time consuming and you’ll probably have to reapply it every year or even twice a year if you wear them a lot in the winter, but the results of this beeswax waterproofer speak for themselves.
+To apply, heat it and the leather up a little bit, apply generously, wipe off excess and let it dry.
+Done!
+It can be time-consuming, and you’ll probably have to reapply it every year or even twice a year if you wear them a lot in the winter, but the results of this beeswax waterproofing speak for themselves.

 Mink Oil: Better For Conditioning Leather

 Mink Oil, as we’ve said, is made of all-natural mink oil.
 It’s GREAT at conditioning and moisturizing leather and uses the natural Lanolin in the mink oil to naturally do it.
 It’s super smooth and soft and enriches leather instead of drying it out.
 Some mink oils contain additives like silicone for easier application and better waterproofing.

 That said, while the natural waxes and oils will repel water, it’s not as good for waterproofing your boots.
 If you’re using your shoes in wet or muddy weather, Sno-Seal is probably a better bet.
 Use mink oil whenever your boots are looking a little shabby or too dried out, however, and they’ll soon start looking good as new.

 Here’s a detailed comparison table of these two oils to give you a clearer idea of their functionality.